-As light was no more, the grotesque sorceresses
+As light was no more, the grotesque sonceresses

-As light was no more, the gnotesque sorceresses were ready then they said "it is time!"
-As the black-hearted witches gathered there ligandents there were so ready for putting their items in the coldren when they get back with their items they put them in there jars so they don't lose them.
-As the three old, cruel hages made their their brew go in the coldrent to start it but then.
-I light was rising so the witches had to be quick.
+As light was no more, the grotesque sorcersses were ready then they said "it is time!"
+As the black-hearted witches gotherd there ingradents there were so ready for putting their items in the caldren when they get back with their items they put them in there jars so they don't lose them.
+As the three old, cruel hages made their their brew go in the caldrent to start it but then... light was rising so the witches had to be quick.
 The jars were shaking with year because there was thunder and lightning.
-The witches "as evil as a villan of and I mean the ones that cannot be beatin.
-Then It was time.
+The witches "ars evil as a villan of and I mean the ones that cannot be beatin.
+Then It was time...

-there in the mixture.
-They Blowly put there ingreaded them in the mixture.
-They Blowly put there ingreaded in the bow.
-First they put a newth eye in the brew quickly.
+Arcter that, they got the ingreadents and torsend them in the mixture.
+They Blowly put there ingreader in the brown First they put a new seye in the brown quickly.
 The coldrent bubbled that the ground Shook.
-It Staped for a Second and It conite for a longer time it evos so norsity ready everone work up!
-Then they differed a damp groot leg and I republic over and over.
-Then It was rainy and rolling rainy.
-Next they put the bat's wood in there coldrent.
+It Stoped for a Second and It can'te for a longer time it was so norsily readly everone work up!
+Then they diffeed a damp group's leg and I republid over and over.
+Then It was roing and rolly raing.
+Next they put the bat's wool in three coldrent.
 Over and over the coldrent bubbled witch anyoned the little, old hoops.
-They didn't want the coldrent to bubb.
-For they made a huge plan to make the coldrent stop bubbling.
-Then then put the kounge in before it bubbled they coverded it with there hands.
-Then they did the Some thing for all of them and the potion was no three old, cruel hages
+They didn't wont the coldrent stop bubbling.
+Then then put the kounge in becare it bubbed they covered it with their hands.
+Then they did the same thing for all of them and the potion was no three old, cruel hages